adrobil45/GDELTProject/README.md

 ## Project Scope

-Design a resilient distributed database to store worldwide events related to COVID-19 that were mentioned in all media sources from the GDELT Database.
+Design a resilient distributed database to store worldwide events related to COVID-19 that were mentioned in all media sources in the year 2020 from the GDELT Database.

 ## Technologies Used